The Unintended Changeling

 Grace is a young woman who feels inept and unable to assert herself among her large extended family.
 To distract herself, she spends most of her time partying in Dublin.
 When Grace wakes up hungover on a sheep farm in Donegal, she doesn’t know how she got there, and she’s shocked to realize that she has lost the ability to use language.
 She is uncertain whether she has been cursed by the Tuatha Dé Danann (Irish fairy folk), or whether her situation has psychological roots.
 Regardless, she fears returning home without being able to speak or write, since her family would be able to assert even more control over her.

 At first Grace dislikes Jamie, the young, unkempt farmer, who represents the poverty of her own upbringing.
-But as Grace and Jamie learn to communicate with each other using sign language, Grace finds herself freed from the roles that had always dictated her life.
+But as Grace and Jamie learn to communicate with sign language, Grace finds herself freed from the roles that have always dictated her life.
 However in order to regain her voice, she must find the courage to confront both metaphysical forces and psychological barriers or continue her life in silence.